 In general the core programme content and implementation approach was the same as the original programme delivered in Scotland.
-The Scottish programme had already undergone several adaptations to the original MVP programme, for example by adapting the scenarios to make them relevant to the Scottish high school context and substituting American phrases for language more commonly used by the target population [3].
+The Scottish programme had already undergone several adaptations to the original MVP programme, for example by adapting the scenarios to make them relevant to the Scottish high school context and substituting American phrases for language more commonly used by the target population [4].
 MYA also made a number of further adaptations to the programme content including inclusion of mental wellbeing and resilience components; identifying school specific issues and delivering optional modules based on these issues; and adaptation of the core content to the local Merseyside context.
 They also made adaptations to programme delivery based on individual school preferences and to deliver the programme within COVID-19 restrictions.
-Further information to be added to these sections once programme delivery is complete.